CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

 ---

-create `.env` file in the root of your `ReactJS` application (the place where src folder is there not inside the src folder or else in the same path where package.json is defined)
+create `.env` file in the root of your `ReactJS` application (the place where `src` folder is there not inside the src folder or else in the same path where package.json is defined)

-Now, add below line of code in it
+Now, add the below line of code to it

 ```javascript
 GENERATE_SOURCEMAP = false;
 ```

-and then make a build of your `ReactJS` app using command `npm run build`
+and then make a build of your `ReactJS` app using the command `npm run build`

-What it will do is, it will create a build folder without the map files[link of above topic of map file].
-You can go inside the build\static\js
+What it will do is, it will create a build folder without the [map files](#env-file-in-reactjs).
+You can go inside the `build\static\js` and check that

 ![image of the build folder without map files](https://capscode-website.github.io/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/3.JPG)

-This way to generating build folder is not Operating System dependent.
+This way of generating `build` folder is **not** Operating System dependent.

-Deploy the app now and you cannot see the code in source tab in developers tool of your browser
+Deploy the app and now you will not see the source code in source tab in the developers tool of your browser

-## 4.Using `package.json` file. <a name="hide-reactjs-code-in-windows-and-linux"></a>
+## 4. Using `package.json` file. <a name="hide-reactjs-code-in-windows-and-linux"></a>

 ---

-The way of remove map files using this way is OS dependent lets open the `package.json` file and go to script object and change your build command like below,
+The way of removing map files using this way is OS-dependent lets open the `package.json` file and go to the script object and change your build command like below,

 2.1 In Windows OS: